silane/datetime-js/README.md

 dtexpr`${td1} < -${td2}` // returns false
 ```

-A drawback is that `dtexpr` is not typed in TypeScript.
+The drawback is that `dtexpr` is not typed in TypeScript.